-2 Job Support Scheme for closed businesses (JSS Closed)
+3 Job Support Scheme for closed businesses (JSS Closed)

-As the COVID-19 infection rates rise, local shutdowns are being imposed in various parts of the UK, resulting in certain categories of business being required to close.
+When the England-wide shutdown is lifted, there may still be restrictions imposed in various parts of the UK, resulting in certain categories of business being required to close.

-On 23 October HMRC released details of the JSS Closed, which will cover two-thirds of the wages of furloughed employees, where the business premises has been required by law to close to customers but not where the business has chosen to close because of insufficient customers.
+The JSS Closed will cover two-thirds of the wages of furloughed employees, where the business premises has been required by law to close to customers but not where the business has chosen to close because of insufficient customers.
 However, where businesses have been restricted to delivery or collection-only services from their premises, or have been restricted to provision of food and/or drink outdoors, they will qualify.